andrescarlos-gm/Entrega1-CarlosGonzalez/README.md

 ### React-spinners

-"It improves site fluency during data loading or database queries."
+It improves site fluency during data loading or database queries.

 ## Running the site